fynnbrem/smart-deconstruction-planner/GOALS.md

 # Open

+- Add a shortcut to add more entities to the current planner.
+    - Something intuitive, like Alt + Click.
+    - Needs special handling for tree/rock deconstruction.
+- Add a shortcut mode
+    - Click the shortcut will first create an "empty" planner, which will then take on the type of the first clicked entity.
 - Add smart groups.
-    - Selecting certain entities with a intuitive group will create a deconstruction planner for the entire group.
+  - Selecting certain entities with an intuitive group will create a deconstruction planner for the entire group.
   - On a different hotkey (Shift + D)
   - Groups:
   - Transport Belt: belts, underground belts, splitters
   - Rail: rails, signals (Chain and normal), train stops
   - Support: rail supports, rail ramps
+- Apply the same logic to upgrade planners.
+  - Make the planner a temporary item
+  - Instanty open the config dialog

+# Done

 - Create "Item request slot" deconstructor when hovering an entity that has an item request.
     - Configurable
-- Apply the same logic to upgrade planners.

-# Done

 - Add ghost handling.
     - Default: Create ghost deconstructor.
     - With setting: Create deconstructor for underlying entity.